Connecting Students to Agriculture

 It’s not just apples that are waxed.
 Citrus fruits, rutabagas, cucumbers, many tomatoes, melons, and peppers also go through this same waxing process.

 Program coordinators have access to the list of scheduled products on the Delivery Schedule located on the School Login.
-Specific allergies can be registered on the School Login and that delivery will be automatically cancelled.
+Specific allergies can be registered on the school Login and that delivery will be automatically cancelled.